-Samsung Group is embroiled in a political scandal that has dominated headlines in South Korea recently.
-It’s one of several major conglomerates accused of making donations to non-profit foundations in exchange for political favors, which in Samsung’s case may have smoothed the path for a controversial merger, which was approved in July 2015.
+Samsung Group is embroiled in a political scandal that has dominated headlines in South Korea.
+It’s one of several major conglomerates accused of making donations to nonprofit foundations in exchange for political favors — which in Samsung’s case may have smoothed the path for a controversial merger approved in July 2015.

 What’s the background?

 The accusations against Samsung and other South Korean companies, including Hyundai, SK Group, and Lotte Group, are related to the ongoing investigation into South Korea’s president Park Geun-hye, and her involvement in extorting money from major corporations.

 Park has been accused of assisting in an extortion scheme with unofficial presidential aide Choi Soon-sil.
 More than 50 businesses were allegedly pressured to make donations potentially worth $69 million to sporting foundations backed by Choi, which were set up following the Samsung merger, then used for personal financial gain and in exchange guaranteeing deals.

 The November 2016 raid of Samsung’s headquarters took place alongside another at the national pension fund, which according to a local report from the Yonhap News Agency, may have been pressured into supporting the controversial Samsung merger in 2015.
 The fund’s approval is regarded as vital to the merger’s success, and a surprising move at the time, due to allegations it benefited the Samsung Group’s controlling family more than the shareholders.

 The head of South Korea’s National Pension Scheme, Moon Hyung-pyo, who was arrested in December 2016, has been indicted on charges of abuse of power and perjury.
 It wasn’t the first time Samsung had been raided in relation to the investigation into Park and Choi either.
 Another took place earlier in November.